abel-bernabeu/facecompressor/README.md

 # Google Colab setup

-The easiest way to experiment with the provided models is possibly to load compressor_train.ipynb in Google Colab.
+The easiest way to experiment with the provided models is possibly to load [train.ipynb](train.ipynb) in Google Colab.
 This workflow is especially useful if you only intend to browse the TensorBoards for the different models.

 Open the file and run all the cells in order to download the dataset, trained models and TensorBoard logs.